 On the video front, you do get 4K at 30fps, although without the advanced features of the FZ2500.

-Overall, while the P1000 is certainly an exciting camera, you should consider just how much zoom you really need before deciding on it.
+Overall, while theis certainly an exciting camera, you should consider just how much zoom you really need before deciding on it.

 The Canon PowerShot SX70 HS extends your reach with an impressive 65x zoom — that’s an equivalent focal length of 21-1,365mm!
 With both a wider wide-angle and a narrower telephoto, it can achieve perspectives the RX10 IV and FZ2500 simply can’t.
 However, the downside is that it makes use of a much smaller sensor, and image quality will likewise be worse, particularly in lower light.